imamfahrudin/discord-crypto-vwap-tool/README.md

 Higher weight sessions have more influence on the final signal score.

+## 🤖 Discord Bot Commands

+### `/start`
+- **Description**: Starts the VWAP scanner and sends live updates to the current channel
+- **Usage**: Type `/start` in any text channel where the bot has permissions
+- **Behavior**:
+  - Sends an initial message with "Starting VWAP scanner..."
+  - Updates the same message every `REFRESH_INTERVAL` seconds with fresh data
+  - Can run independently in multiple channels simultaneously
+  - Only one scanner per channel allowed

+### `/stop`
+- **Description**: Stops the VWAP scanner and ends live updates
+- **Usage**: Type `/stop` while the scanner is running
+- **Behavior**: Updates the message with "VWAP scanner stopped" and stops all updates

+### Command Permissions
+- Both commands are available to all users in channels where the bot has "Use Slash Commands" permission
+- The bot must have "Send Messages" and "Embed Links" permissions in the channel

 ## 📝 Logging

 The bot provides console logging for monitoring: